gilbertfrancois/generative-modeling/README.md

 Place the 2 files in the `data/` folder.

 When using poetry as venv manager, just type `poetry install`.
-If you prefer pipenv or plain old pip, look in the `pyproject.toml` file for the necessary libraries and install them in your python environment.
+If you prefer plain old pip, look in the `pyproject.toml` file for the necessary libraries and install them in your python environment.

 To run the examples: